paulh002/sdrberry/README.md

 Alternative a Contour Shuttle express can be used as rotary controler.

-To install you need to configure rasberry pi OS in text only mode, (switch off the GUI) Compiled using VisualGDB or cmake and gcc copy the cfg file (in install directory) to the home dir
+To install you need to configure rasberry pi OS in text only mode, (switch off the GUI) Compiled using VisualGDB or cmake, gcc and gfortran (for wsjtx_lib which includes the wsjtx fortran code of Joe Taylor) copy the cfg file (in install directory) to the home dir

-a compiled executable and soapyradioberry library is available in executable directory installation instruction in install_guide.txt install script install.sh installs all components based on a fresh raspberry pi SD card (OS should be updated and in CLI mode)
+installation instruction in install_guide.txt install script install.sh installs all components based on a fresh raspberry pi SD card (OS should be updated and in CLI mode)

+This software makes use of opensource libraries like:
-Noise reduction code is an port from DD4WH https://github.com/df8oe/UHSDR/wiki/Noise-reduction adapted for raspberry pi
+- Noise reduction code is an port from DD4WH https://github.com/df8oe/UHSDR/wiki/Noise-reduction  adapted for raspberry pi
+- WSJTX fortran library of Joe Taylor K1JT
+- Liquid-dsp of Joseph D. Gaeddert
+- Lvgl of Gabor Kiss-Vamosi
+- and others

 ToDo:
 - Support for Midi contoler